BrightWayofficial/Obsidian-Launcher/README.md

 4. Launch Status:
    - Displays "Launching Minecraft..." while the game is starting.
    - After the game closes, the status changes to "Minecraft closed".

+5. New design
+   - New redesigned launcher design
+   - Beautiful design for the launcher

 ---